mia-platform/distribution/modules/scheduling/kube-green/README.md

 option of deployment to `true` for allowing the api-server to reach its endpoint.
 You can easily target the correct workload with the labelSelector `distribution.mia-platform.eu/expose-webhook=true`.

-[Here is the link to Kube-green official repository]: https://github.com/kube-green/kube-green "kube-green GitHub Reository"
+[Here is the link to Kube-green official repository]: https://github.com/kube-green/kube-green "kube-green GitHub Repository"